- Parks (A - Z)

 Joining Nations: The Iron Age civilization of Mapungubwe was not limited by the Limpopo river and animals have always been able to wander around in the area of present-day South Africa, Botswana and Zimbabwe.
 This is why South Africa signed a memorandum of understanding with Botswana and Zimbabwe on June 22nd setting out principles for the Limpopo-Shashe Transfrontier Conservation Area (TFCA).

-This is Mapungubwe’s main camp, located in the eastern section of the Park in the spectacular sandstone hills.
+This is Mapungubwe’s main camp, located in the eastern section of the Park, 11km from the Main Gate, in the spectacular sandstone hills.
 Close to the camp guests can enjoy the Treetop Hide and the Confluence View Site & Picnic Area.
 The camp itself has a swimming pool and sundeck, as well as a central braai area.

-This camp, situated in the Limpopo riverine forest which offers excellent birding, is located in the western section of the Park.
+This camp, situated in the Limpopo riverine forest which offers excellent birding, is located in the western section of the Park, approximately 40km from the Main Gate.
 The camp is close to the Maloutswa Pan hide.

-In the eastern section of Mapungubwe National Park, Vhembe Wilderness Camp has been built on a small ridge within a valley, within walking distance of the Limpopo River and Mapungubwe Hill.
+In the eastern section of Mapungubwe National Park, 13 km from the Main Gate, Vhembe Wilderness Camp has been built on a small ridge within a valley, within walking distance of the Limpopo River and Mapungubwe Hill.
 Bookings can be made online.

-The Mazhou Camping Site in Mapungubwe National Park is situated close to the Limpopo Forest Tented Camp in the Western Section of the Park caters for 10 caravans or tents, and each camping site is equipped with a powerpoint.
+The Mazhou Camping Site in Mapungubwe National Park is situated approximately 40km from the Main Gate, close to the Limpopo Forest Tented Camp in the Western Section of the Park.
+The camping site caters for ten caravans or tents, and each camping site is equipped with a powerpoint.

 Guests intending to stay over at Mazhou Camping Site check in at the Mapungubwe Main Gate.
 A Pensioner Discount is available from Sunday to Thursday nights within the normal Pensioner Discount Periods.